Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: Consistency conditions by imposing Hermicity

 where $\sim$ denotes equivalence up to a constant independent of time and particles' positions.
 This is our first result for considering the complex-valued TDJA.
 We will exemplify these results in several examples.

-In general, Eq.~(\ref{eq:cal-Ns}) for $s=3$ can lead to complicated conditions. {In this work, we shall restrict our attention to the case where the three-body interactions are either real-valued while depending on both coordinates and time or complex-valued but depending on time only.} The latter essentially boils the trial function down to three types of functions
+In general, Eq.~(\ref{eq:cal-Ns}) for $s=3$ can lead to complicated conditions.
+In this work, we shall restrict our attention to the case where the three-body interactions are either real-valued, depending on both coordinates and time or complex-valued and depending on time only.
+The former assumes a vanishing two-body phase angle $\theta_{ij}(t)$, while the latter essentially boils the trial function down to three types of functions

-corresponding to the celebrated CS, hyperbolic, and LL models respectively in the case of TDJA~\cite{delcampo20,Sutherland04}.
+corresponding to the celebrated CS, hyperbolic, and LL models, respectively in the case of TDJA~\citep{delcampo20,Sutherland04}.
 In all these cases, the following quantity

 is independent of the particles' coordinates.
-In particular, one can find that $W_{3}(t)$ is independent of the coordinates for the trial wave functions in Eq.~(\ref{eq:trial-WF-three}), i.e.,
+Note that care needs to be taken when calculating the derivatives of $\Gamma_{ij}(t)$ according to Eq.~\eqref{eq:trial-WF-three} since it involves absolute value of a function, see e.g., Chapter 5 of Ref.~\cite{Sutherland04}and Supplemental Material of Ref.~\cite{yang2022one} and for details.
+In particular, one can find that $W_{3}(t)$ reduces to a constant for the trial wave functions in Eq.~(\ref{eq:trial-WF-three}), i.e.,